-After notification and prior to a determination of whether there are reasonable grounds to believe that unlawful educational discrimination has occurred, the Commission's Compliance Manager or her/his designee will engage in a settlement discussion.
-The Compliance Manager will encourage written agreements between the parties to resolve the matter.
-The Compliance Manager may also offer the parties an opportunity to participate in a third-party neutral mediation program established by the Commission.
+After notification and prior to a determination of whether there are reasonable grounds to believe that unlawful educational discrimination has occurred, the Commission's Compliance Officer or her/his designee will engage in a settlement discussion.
+The Compliance Officer will encourage written agreements between the parties to resolve the matter.